KyoUnleashed/Storybook_Mod_Manager/README.md

 Definitely not the smartest way too do it, but it was too late to thoroughly optimize (mark my laziness) lmao Made by Me, KyoUnleashed

+## Build Instructions
+1. Download the Source Files via the Green Button called "Code" and than "Download ZIP"
+2. Now run the build.bat to compile the script to an exe.
+[The build.bat compiles with the UI Folder, and the Icon]

 ## Miscallenous Info
-Also, I recommend running this with Adminstrator, I'm not too sure if their are problems without running it with admin, but it's ultimately safe to run with it.
+I recommend running this with Adminstrator, I'm not too sure if their are problems without running it with admin, but it's ultimately safe to run with it.

 ## Known Problems
  * Logs doesn't save before toggling them